How To Get Eyelash Glue Off Eyelids Without Makeup Remover

 - Optional: jojoba oil or olive oil

-Fill your bowl with warm water and oil, if you’re using one.
 The oil will help speed up the process because oils help dissolve glue (more on that later).

 Using water alone will work too.
 Soak your cotton balls in the water and squeeze out any excess.

-Close your eyes and place the warm compresses against your eyes while laying back.
 Remain in this position for a few minutes or until the warm compresses begin to cool.

-When they are starting to cool, replace them with new warm compresses soaked in the water.
 Repeat this process for another 5 minutes each time, until you begin to notice that your eyelash glue is softening, and your false lashes are starting to peel off.

-Keep repeating the process until the false lashes are easy to remove without pulling too hard.
-Wash any remaining glue off using warm water – at this point, the glue should have softened enough that it’s easy to remove.
+Wash any remaining glue off with warm water; at this point, the glue should have softened enough that it’s easy to remove.

 Olive Or Canola Oil

-Almost everyone has cooking oil in their kitchens, so if you’re looking for an easy and quick way to remove eyelash glue without access to makeup remover, go check your kitchen cupboards.
+So, if you’re looking for an easy, quick way to remove eyelash glue without makeup remover, check your kitchen cupboards.

-Plant oils will work best – this includes olive oil, canola oil, and similar oils.
-The reason we’re suggesting olive oil and canola oil is that those two kitchen oils are the most skin-friendly.
 They are non-comedogenic and won’t cause breakouts or irritation.
 In other words, they are safe to use on your eyelids.

 Here’s what you’ll need: